tsunami416604/azure-docs.hu-hu/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Kérelmek feldolgozása és e-mail-értesítések az Azure AD-jogosultságok kezelésében – Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: Ismerje meg a hozzáférési csomag kérelmezési folyamatát, valamint azt, hogy a rendszer mikor küldjön e-mail-értesítéseket Azure Active Directory jogosultságok kezelésében.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley